+The Coastal Navigational Purpose is recommended to have compilation scales between 1:90 000 and 1:349 999.
+The available corresponding compilation scales for the Coastal scale band as related to standard selectable radar range display scales are 1:90 000 and 1:180 000.

-• General (ENC Navigational Purpose 2).
+- General (ENC Navigational Purpose 2).
 To provide for landfall identification and non-oceanic route planning.
 For ENCs, the General Navigational Purpose is recommended to have compilation scales between 1:350 000 and 1:1 499 999.
-The available corresponding compilation scales for the General scale band as related to standard selectable radar range display scales are 1:350 000 and 1:700 000.

-• Overview (ENC Navigational Purpose 1).
+The available corresponding compilation scales for the General scale band as related to standard selectable radar range display scales are 1:350 000 and 1:700 000. - Overview (ENC Navigational Purpose 1).
 To provide for route planning and ocean passage before progressing to 'General' for landfall purposes.
 For ENCs, the Overview Navigational Purpose is recommended to have compilation scales smaller than 1:1 499 999, and should be based on the 1:3 500 000 small scale INT paper chart series to provide a seamless and consistent scale coverage.
 The available corresponding compilation scales for the Overview scale band as related to standard selectable radar range display scales are 1:1 500 000 and 1:3 000 000.
-Where the source data used to produce the ENC is of a scale smaller than 1:3 000 000, then that source scale may be used as the compilation scale for the ENC.

-It will not always be necessary to use all the above Navigational Purposes.
+Where the source data used to produce the ENC is of a scale smaller than 1:3 000 000, then that source scale may be used as the compilation scale for the ENC. - 3.4.4 It will not always be necessary to use all the above Navigational Purposes.
 For example, in uncomplicated areas an Approach ENC will not usually be necessary where it is considered that a Coastal ENC satisfies mariner requirements.
-S-57 and S-66 provide guidance only for the assignment of ENC Navigational Purpose to compilation and standard selectable radar range scales - the best appropriate scale based on this guidance should be determined by the ICCWG.
-For example, the Coastal band may include ENCs as large scale as 1:45 000 or as small scale as 1:90 000.
+S-57 and S-66 provide quidance only for the assignment of ENC Navigational Purpose to compilation and standard selectable radar range scales the best appropriate scale based on this guidance should be determined by the ICCWG.
+For example, the Coastal band may include ENCs as large scale as 1:45 000 or as small scale as 1:350 000.

-3.5.
-Geodetic Datum and Projections.
-All ENCs must be referenced to WGS 84 Datum.
+3.5 Geodetic Datum and Projections.

+3.5.1 All ENCs must be referenced to WGS 84 Datum.
 There is no projection defined for ENC.

-3.6.
-Dimensions.
-ENC cells must be rectangular, defined by 2 parallels of latitude and 2 meridians of longitude.
+3.6.1 ENC cells must be rectangular, defined by 2 parallels of latitude and 2 meridians of longitude.
 However the area covered by data within a cell does not need to be rectangular.
 It is important to note that the geographic extent of an ENC cell is not restricted by paper size.
-The geographic extent of the cell must be chosen by the ICCWG/ENC Producer to ensure that the resulting data set file contains no more than 5 Megabytes of data.
+The geographic extent of the cell must be chosen by the ICCWG/ENC Producer to ensure that the resulting dataset file contains no more than 5 Megabytes of data.
 Subject to this consideration, the cell size must not be too small in order to avoid the creation of an excessive number of cells.

-3.7.
-Coverage.
+3.7 Coverage.

-3.7.1.
-When scheming ENC cell limits, coverage may be based on 'equivalent' paper chart limits, a grid or a combination of both, preferably in differing Navigational Purposes.
+- 3.7.1 A mandatory carriage requirement for ECDIS means a consequential expectation that coastal States will ensure the provision of ENCs. - 3.7.2 When scheming ENC cell limits, coverage may be based on 'equivalent' paper chart limits, a grid or a combination of both.
 If possible a Producer should not mix a combination of grid and paper chart limits in the same Navigational Purpose.